• Skip to main content

 Instructions

-• In a saucepan combine all ingredients except 1 cup of blueberries and butter (sugar, cornstarch, lemon zest & juice, cinnamon, 5 cups blueberries, and 1 pinch of salt).
+• In a saucepan combine all ingredients except 1 cup of blueberries and butter (6 cups fresh blueberries, 1 cup sugar, 6 tablespoon cornstarch, 1 large lemon, ½ teaspoon ground cinnamon, and 1 pinch salt).
 Stir to coat.

 • Heat the saucepan over medium to medium-high heat until the mixture just begins to bubble, stirring occasionally.
-Remove from heat and gently stir in the remaining 1 cup of blueberries and butter until well combined and set aside to cool.
+Remove from heat and gently stir in the remaining 1 cup of blueberries and 2 tablespoon butter until well combined and set aside to cool.

 Notes